19TH CENTURY LONDON

 However despite its booming industries there was a great deal of severe poverty in 19th century London.
 Even at the end of the 19th century, about 20% of the population were living at subsistence (bare survival) level.
 About 10% of the population were living below subsistence level.
 Houses were often overcrowded.
 In the East End, there were many doss houses where for a few pennies a night people could hire a bed.
 However, if you had no money at all you had to enter a workhouse.
 In the workhouse, conditions were made as harsh as possible to dissuade people from asking the state for help.
 The inmates were made to do hard and unpleasant work.

-In the mid 19th century working class people had precious little leisure time.
-However, things improved in the later part of the century.
+In the mid 19th century working-class people had precious little leisure time.
+However, things improved in the latter part of the century.
 In 1871 the Bank Holiday Act gave workers a few paid holidays each year.
 Also in the 1870s some clerks and skilled workers began to have a week paid annual holiday.
 However, even at the end of the 19th century, most people had no paid holidays except bank holidays.
 In the early 19th century everyone had Sunday off.
 In the 1870s some skilled workers began to have Saturday afternoon off.
-In the 1890s most workers gained a half day holiday on Saturday and the weekend was born.
-During the 19th century sports became organized.
+In the 1890s most workers gained a half-day holiday on Saturday and the weekend was born.
+During the 19th-century sports became organized.
 The London Football Association devised the rules of football in 1863.
 In 1867 John Graham Chambers drew up a list of rules for boxing.
 They were called the Queensberry Rules after the Marquis of Queensberry.
 The Amateur Athletics Association was founded in 1880.